NguyenAndrew/jaz/README.md

 ## My API requires the consumer to input a large zip file.
 However, my serverless backend has a file size limit!
 What can I do here?

 Have your consumer create a request that contains a presigned url to the jaz request, instead of sending in the zip file directly.
 In the backend of your API, you can use the presigned url to retrieve the actual jaz request.

+## What if I am using event driven architectures?
+How do I send the event along when the services I am using have a message size limit.

+Instead of passing along jaz zips directly through as event messages, you can store the jaz, pass a reference to that file along with your event, and have your event processing services retrieve the jaz zip using that reference.